 We have put in place procedures to deal with any suspected personal data breach and will notify you or any applicable regulator of a breach where we are legally required to do so.

 We have installed secure-server software which encrypts all Personal Data.
-The encryption process takes the characters entered on the website, the SafeToNet App and SafeToNet Portal and converts them into bits of code that are then securely transmitted over the Internet.
+The encryption process takes the characters entered on the website and the SafeToNet App and converts them into bits of code that are then securely transmitted over the Internet.
 This is done using Secure Socket Layer certificates.
 As a result, if you provide us with any personal or financial details, no information will be transferred unencrypted.

 8. Data retention